Jane Marcet: Scholarship and popularisation

-Jane Marcet spread knowledge by easing its creation, sharing and use.
+Marcet spread knowledge by easing its creation, sharing and use.
 She created and maintained social and intellectual ties among scientists, elites, literary writers, economists and the wider public.
 She worked on the boundaries of various objects of discussion, from which knowledge flowed in all directions.
 Those showing respect for her ideas on political economy included Thomas Robert Malthus and James Mill.

 Willie Henderson tried to frame Jane as an educational broker, arguing that to change the perspectives of others' minds was "mere capitalist propaganda" for "sophisticated curriculum development".

 For Jane, communication was not a one-way activity.
 It conveyed a message and made the public aware of the ideas of professionals, who in turn were provided with new challenges by her facilitation of two-way communication.
 She brought a deep perception of classical economics to bear on social questions by counterposing the "prejudices and popular feeling of uninformed benevolence".
 Furthermore, she introduced the insights of continental thinkers into the writings of the English classical school, so challenging them to decide what was peripheral and what central to the story.
 This included consolidating the ideas of bankers, political actors and business people as professional political economists.

 Marcet kept herself distant from people with central dogmas of classical economics, but kept the conversation going with the masters of them.
 She was tough about accepting criticism, but at other times kept her directions to herself.
 While teaching wisdom through professionals to the untaught public, she also built up the networks that focused on her direct engagement to transmit the conversation to the people.

 Marcet's Conversations on Political Economy appeared in 14 editions and was translated into Dutch, German, Spanish, and twice French.
 It had a strong impact on young writers and popularisers like Harriet Martineau, Jean-Baptiste Say, Millicent Garrett Fawcett, on great political economists such as Malthus, JS Mill and many more, and on politicians and bankers with whom she had social ties.
 This made her one of the great early 1900s popularizers of political economy, her information flow being central to her work.
 Historically, she rests between the great female-led continental salons of the 18th century and the professional knowledge brokers of the 20th.
 Marcet in the 19th century helped to define the field.

-Jane Marcet lived for the rest of her life with her daughter in Piccadilly, London.
+Marcet lived for the rest of her life with her daughter in Piccadilly, London.
 She died there on 28 June 1858 leaving a legacy of her works.